 Pre-approvals allow consumers to gauge the likelihood of getting approved for a credit account before they apply.
 Pre-approvals use soft inquiries of your credit, meaning it will not have an impact on your credit report.

 A pre-approved offer does not guarantee you’ll be approved for a credit card.
 It does mean you have a good chance of approval, around 90%.
 Before you apply, you should have a good idea of how Synchrony Bank’s pre-approval process works.

 Here is some additional information on checking for Synchrony Bank pre-approval:

-- Synchrony “pre-screens” customers by using data compiled almost exclusively from the credit reporting bureau TransUnion.
-Synchrony mails prepaid offers to consumers who have at least a Fair credit score (600-699).
+- Synchrony “pre-screens” customers by using data compiled from three credit bureaus: TransUnion, Equifax and Experian.
+Synchrony mails prepaid offers to consumers who have at least a fair credit score (640-699).

 - To receive a credit card through a pre-approved offer, you still need to apply.
 You can mail the application back or you can apply online or by phone.
 In the case of a store card, you can apply in person at the store.

 If you receive a pre-approved credit card offer, make sure it is for a card you think would be worthwhile.
 Be selective and don’t apply in response to every pre-approval you receive.
 Getting pre-approved for lots of credit cards won’t hurt your credit, but applying for many of them in a short period of time can.